Last Updated on July 18, 2021 by Rat Race Running

 This is not to advertise the YOLO (You Only Live Once) mentality or discredit delayed gratification.
 The point is, it is important to determine your middle ground.

 This is the place of balance-a way to prioritize and compromise between needs and wants while not forsaking your responsibilities and future.

 Enjoying today does not mean splurging in the latest gadgets, traveling every month, or even shopping on every sale.

-Yes, it would be easier to do a lot of things 5 or 10 years from now because you probably have a higher income.
+Yes, it would be easier to do many things 5 or 10 years from now because you probably have a higher income.
 But by then, you will also have more responsibilities.

-Remember that the time you neglect your self, friends, and families is ALSO time wasted.
+Remember that the time you neglect yourself, friends, and families are ALSO time wasted.

 Enjoying today is not entirely an issue with finances but instead with time.